 Today’s customers are more inquisitive and informed than ever.
 They demand an explanation for everything and expect complete accuracy in the explanation.
 By bombarding you with ifs, whats, hows and whys, they might seem to be troublesome.
 However, they have the potential to bring out the best of your customer service.

 You only need to have two points in mind while dealing with such customers.
-One, you should cultivate the art of patience and two, you shouldn’t take shot in the dark while providing solutions.
+One, you should cultivate the art of patience and two, you shouldn’t take shots in the dark while providing solutions.
 While the former needs some level of practice, the latter has a relatively easier fix: maintaining a Knowledge Base.

 What is a Knowledge Base?